.png)

 Streamline your Vermont and multi-state compliance with Discern

-Discern automatically tracks your entity's specific deadline and sends reminders before due dates.
+Discern relieves this burden by automatically tracking each entity's specific deadline and sending reminders before due dates.
 Our platform pre-fills Vermont reports with your existing entity data and submits filings directly to the Secretary of State.